Intel Core i5 12400F Review

 The system score of 220,553 was once more closely following the Ryzen 5 5600X, but much below the Core i5-12600K.
 Surprisingly, the Core i5-12400F outperformed the AMD CPU in both Cinebench tests, scoring significantly higher in the single-threaded test.
 But once more, the Core i5-12600K performed far better in both tests.

 The Intel Core i5 12400F and Core i5-12600K basically matched the AMD CPU in Dirt 5 and Far Cry 6, with the Core i5-12600K providing greater frame rates in both games.
-There will be less of a difference at higher resolutions, where there is less of a stress on the CPU, but this was at 1080p with a relatively capable RTX 3070 GPU.
+There will be less of a difference at higher resolutions, where there is less stress on the CPU, but this was at 1080p with a relatively capable RTX 3070 GPU.
 Importantly, the Core i5-12400F outperforms its predecessor, the Core i5-11400F, on every single front.

 Intel Core i5 12400F 4